 Refuge for Women & Children: Safe accommodation for families fleeing domestic abuse where I facilitated the Freedom Programme course to residents and outreach clients.

 Beacon Counselling: providing counselling to individuals who were experiencing difficulties arising from problematic life events.

-Blythe House Hospice: providing counselling to those with life threatening illness, those who have been bereaved, and those who are carers for people who are ill.
+Blythe House Hospice: providing counselling to those with life threatening illness, those who have been bereaved, and those who are carers for people who are terminally ill.

 SV2: Supporting Victims of Sexual Violence: Counselling male and female victims of sexual violence.

 Difficulties I have also successfully worked with include: Relationship problems, Work related issues, Bereavement, Loss, Self-Esteem, Depression, Generalised Anxiety, Stress, Domestic Abuse, Sexual Abuse, Substance Abuse, PTSD, OCD, Sexual Orientation, Self Harm, and Sudden Bereavement from Suicide.